shahzaib-sk/Medium-Project/README.md

 - **Not responsive** (desktop-only view)
 - No interactive elements (comments, claps, etc.)
 - No backend/database integration
-- Static content only (hardcoded in HTML)
+- Static content only (only used html css javascript)
+- without any framework